 In today’s job market, having a good CV is essential, no matter what kind of employment you are seeking.

+Royal British Legion Industries (RBLI) runs free Lifeworks for Families courses to help Army families get back into work.
 They will help you discover the career that suits you, guide you through a change in location or situation and help you search and apply for jobs.

-Some schools manage their admissions themselves and some are managed by the LA; the Schools Admissions Code 2012 refers to children of Armed Forces personnel.
+Some schools manage their admissions themselves and some are managed by the LA; the Schools Admissions Code 2021 refers to children of Armed Forces personnel.

 This is only a consideration for admissions authorities and does not guarantee you the school place of your choice.

 Having difficulty acquiring a school place for your child?
 Let us know, email email@example.com so that we can use evidence like yours to continue to campaign.

 CEA is paid up until the end of the term that your soldier’s end of Service date falls.
 If this date falls in a holiday period, then CEA is paid up until the end of the term before.